Kota

 If a loading is applicable, who pays for it?

-Typically, employers pay the entire premium, including any LCR loading.
+Typically, you’ll have to pay the entire premium, including any LCR loading.

 What about BIK and TRS?

-The employee faces a higher BIK because the value of the health insurance benefit, including the loading, is added to their taxable income.
+Your employee may face a higher BIK because the value of the health insurance benefit, including the loading, is added to their taxable income.

 This can be negligible for most people — considering the coverage and peace of mind they get from employer-sponsored health insurance.

-On the other hand, the insurer applies TRS to health insurance premiums at the point of sale, reducing the premium that the employer pays.
+On the other hand, the insurer applies TRS to health insurance premiums at the point of sale, reducing your premium amount.
 Since TRS is already factored in, the BIK is calculated on the net premium (after TRS).

-Check with your insurance provider for the exact BIK and TRS break-up.
+Check with your company's insurance provider for the exact BIK and TRS break-up.

 Want to offer private health insurance to your employees?